jstephenlee/DES399_FA20/README.md

 <h2> Processing code for DES399: Creative Coding </h2>

-This content for this course is divided into 15 section based on the structure of [Learning Processing](http://learningprocessing.com/) by Daniel Shiffman.
+This content for this course is divided into 15 sections based on the structure of [Learning Processing](http://learningprocessing.com/) by Daniel Shiffman.

 1. Introduction
 1. Interactivity and Variables